hms-dbmi/VarPPUD/README.md

 ## Steps to run the codes
 1. Clone the repository: git clone https://github.com/hms-dbmi/VarPPUD
-2. Change the Code files to the directory where your data is located
+2. Change the the directory of all code files to the location where your data is accessed
 3. Run
+4. Run

 ## Publication